jhanu1010/GenAI_Intern_Assignment/README.md

 # GenAI_Intern_Assignment
-  Build an AI Agent to Answer E-commerce Data Questions
+  Building an AI Agent to Answer E-commerce Data Questions
 ## Objective
-Your task is to build an AI agent that can:
+Our task is to build an AI agent that can:
 Answer any question related to the data provided.